Downlink/test/Readme.md

 ```
 The next time you run your application, it will start automatically using a saved user token.

 However, when your application is already running for more than 15 minutes, your application becomes immutable.
-Any changes to your application code will require you to re-authenticate to restart your application for security reason.
+Any changes to your application code will require you to re-authenticate to run for security reason.

-Restart your application using `$ node device.js` or using the CLI below.
+Restart your application using `$ node device.js` or `$ node device.js -r`.

-At anytime, you can re-authenticate with full credentials using the *-r* flag when restarting your application as shown below.
+At anytime, you can re-authenticate with full credentials using the *-r* flag as shown below.
 ```js
 $ node device.js -r
 ```